peppolautoriteit-nl/SI12-phase-out/documentation/SI12-phase-out.md

-No support for g-account | Use the g-account extension Rounding issues | Rounding tolerance in EN-16931 validation Missing billing reference in credit notes | See section 'Billing reference' No cost center accounting field (*) | None as of yet No cost type field (*) | None as of yet
+No support for g-account | Use the g-account extension Rounding issues | Rounding tolerance in EN-16931 validation Missing billing reference in credit notes | See section 'Billing reference' No AccountingCostCode field | Use AccountingCost OR update NLCIUS?
-No validation of line-level calculation | If this is wanted, use Peppol BIS, which does have line-level calculation validation
+No cost center accounting field | Use AccountingCost No validation of line-level calculation | If this is wanted, use Peppol BIS, which does have line-level calculation validation
 Mandatory KvK or OIN | In Peppol BIS (with NL rules), KvK or OIN is only mandatory if the optional LegalIdentifier is used.

-(*) Are these issues in SI-UBL 2.0 and not SI-UBL 1.2, or general issues with all current formats?

 # Way forward